Pseudotsuga menziesii: Doug-Fir

 - Elise Krohn has a great post on fir, spruce & hemlock tips on her blog Wild Foods and Medicines.

-- Ananda Wilson’s post on conifer tree potions is a must read, and inspired this post.
+- Ananda Wilson’s post on conifer tree potions comes highly recommended.

 - Rebecca has a few great posts on conifers on her site.
-You can start with this one on gathering & processing them.
+You can start with this one on their gathering & processing.